 Maples, Kwoya FaginWebsite

-Kwoya Fagin Maples is a writer and arts advocate from Charleston, S.C.
-She holds an MFA in Creative Writing from the University of Alabama.
-In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010) she has been published in several journals and anthologies including The African-American Review, PLUCK, Right Hand Pointing, Cave Canem Anthology XIII: Poems 2010-2011, Electronic Corpse: Poems from a Digital Salon and Sow’s Ear Poetry Review.
-Her current manuscript-in-progress has received support from the Rockefeller Brothers Fund.
-In addition to writing she is interested in visual art, African-American history, and women’s studies.
-She teaches creative writing at the Alabama School of Fine Arts.
+Kwoya Fagin Maples is a writer from Charleston, S.C.
+She holds an MFA in Creative Writing from the University of Alabama, is a graduate Cave Canem Fellow and a Homeschool Lambda Literary Fellow.
+In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010), her work is published in several journals and anthologies including Blackbird Literary Journal, Berkeley Poetry Review, The African-American Review, PLUCK, Cave Canem Anthology XIII, The Birmingham Poetry Review, and Sow’s Ear Poetry Review.
+Her current manuscript, MEND, finalist for the AWP Prize, tells the story of women who were the experimental subjects of Dr. James Marion Sims of Montgomery, Alabama.
+This work received a grant from the Rockefeller Brothers Foundation.
+MEND is forthcoming from University Press of Kentucky in fall 2018.

 This body has housed three women,